-This course focuses on the principles and techniques in software testing, including the design of high quality tests, the theory behind criteria-based test design and its application in practice.
-Topics include test design, test automation, test coverage criteria, and how to test software in cutting-edge software development environments.
-Topics also include proving correctness, and static and dynamic analysis.
+Students focus on the principles and techniques in software testing, including the design of high quality tests, the theory behind criteria-based test design, and its application in practice.
+Topics may include test design, test automation, test coverage criteria, and how to test software in cutting-edge software development environments.
+Topics may also include proving correctness and static and dynamic analysis.